pixijs/layers/README.md

 See [usage with canvas and particles](#usage-with-canvas-and-particles) part of this doc.

-If you still work with PixiJS `v5` and prior - see README `pixi-v5` branch, or just use npm package `pixi-picture`
+If you still work with PixiJS `v5` and prior - see README `pixi-v5` branch, or just use npm package `pixi-layers`

 ## Examples